appseconnect/docs/_posts/Transformation/Mapping Techniques/understanding-components-of-mapping.md

 8. Namespaces - This feature is used to differentiate two XML files for avoiding the duplication and redundancy.

 9. Renderer - APPSeCONNECT provides a feature to define and format XML rules as needed while implementing Attribute Mapping.
-XML has a default expression which can be view in the XSL after the Mapping.
+XML has a default expression which can be viewed in the XSL after the Mapping.

-This default expression can be overridden by
+This default expression can be overridden by the Renderer..

-**Importing Schemas and Actions of an Application**

-**Prerequisites**

-1. The User needs to have a valid AEC account.
-2. An application is needed to select for defining the Schemas and its Actions.

-**Steps to Import Schema and Actions of an application:**

-1. Login to the APPSeCONNECT Portal with valid credentials.
-2. Go to APPS Page and [Choose any application]()
-3. Click on the + sign after adding the application and click on Schema (Here MS Dynamics NAV has been choosen).

-4. On the Schema Window the user can view the schemas present or can also add schemas present for the ADD Schema Option.